 Since its inception, Enscape has been known for its precision and simplicity, delivering offline-rendered image quality at real-time speeds.
-With its latest version, 2.6.1, released on November 12 2019, Enscape is now one of the first rendering engines for architects to support NVIDIA’s revolutionary RTX technology, which sets the new standard for real-time rendering.
+With version, 2.6.1, released in 2019, Enscape became one of the first rendering engines for architects to support NVIDIA’s revolutionary RTX technology, which set the new standard for real-time rendering.

-In this article, we’ll look at how Enscape applied ray-tracing techniques in its real-time rendering engine in the past; how the addition of NVIDIA RTX technology now allows Enscape users to render with even more detail and accuracy than ever before, and what one renowned architectural firm thought when they tried out the impressive new rendering capabilities.
+In this article, we’ll look at how Enscape applied ray-tracing techniques in its real-time rendering engine in the past; how NVIDIA RTX technology allows Enscape users to render with even more detail and accuracy than ever before, and what one renowned architectural firm thought when they tried it out.

 Laying the groundwork

 It was, however, computationally taxing to run so many calculations in real-time.
-Tracing rays for every frame was resource intensive and required a great deal of optimization work in other areas.
+Tracing rays for every frame was resource-intensive and required a great deal of optimization work in other areas.
 To achieve real-time framerates, it was necessary to partially scale back reflection quality during camera movement and the amount of geometry visible in reflections.
-But now, with the release of Enscape version 2.6.1, thankfully this is no longer the case.
+But now, from Enscape version 2.6.1 and above, thankfully this is no longer the case.

 Crisp, accurate reflections with one click.
 Project credit: tas_1985